-Applicants to the doctoral program in Francophone Studies should normally possess the M.A. degree in French.
+Applicants to the doctoral program in Francophone Studies should normally possess the M.A. degree in French, but we do consider highly-qualified applicants who hold a B.A. in French for direct admission to the doctoral program.
 Foreign degrees will be evaluated individually for equivalency.
 You must remedy any content deficiencies before taking the comprehensive examinations.

 Applicants must submit a dossier including: